ARTICLES

 The Ramayana Connection: The Blossoming Welcome for Lord Rama

-As the legend goes, it was the night of a new moon, making it the darkest night of the year.
+As the legend goes, it was a night with no moon- a new moon - making it the darkest night of the year.
+This occasion is known as Diwali night, during which people illuminate Ayodhya with row of oil lamps, creating a symbolic representation of light dispelling darkness.

 Lord Rama